MikhaD/nixos-config/modules/home-manager/bash/README.md

 | <kbd>Ctrl</kbd> + <kbd>R</kbd> | Reload the bashrc file from `~/nix/modules/home-manager/bash/bash.rc` |
 | <kbd>Ctrl</kbd> + <kbd>W</kbd> | Detach from the current tmux session if there is one |

+## Custom nix options

+### Cursor Configuration
+- `cursor.shape`: set the cursor shape - "block", "underline", or "bar" (default is "bar").
+- `cursor.blink`: enable cursor blinking (default is true).

+### Prompt Indicators
+- `prompt.indicator.ssh.enable`: show an indicator when connected via SSH (default is true).
+- `prompt.indicator.ssh.color`: hex color of the SSH indicator (default is "#3DAEE9").
+- `prompt.indicator.nixShell.enable`: show a nix snowflake icon when inside a nix-shell (default is true).
+- `prompt.indicator.nixShell.color`: hex color of the nix-shell indicator (default is "#7EB7E2").
+- `prompt.indicator.nixShell.pureColor`: hex color of the leaf icon indicating a pure nix shell (default is "#9FE27E").

+### Prompt Sections
+Each section can be individually enabled/disabled and customized:

+#### System Section
+- `prompt.section.system.enable`: show system information in the prompt (default is true).
+- `prompt.section.system.distroIcon`: show the distro icon (default is true).
+- `prompt.section.system.user`: show the username (default is true).
+- `prompt.section.system.host`: show the hostname (default is false).
+- `prompt.section.system.color`: hex color of the system section text (default is "#7ED9D9").
+- `prompt.section.system.background`: hex background color of the system section (default is "#666").
+- `prompt.section.system.precedence`: sorting priority this section in the prompt (default is 0).

+#### Directory Section
+- `prompt.section.directory.enable`: show the current directory (default is true).
+- `prompt.section.directory.abridged`: use concise directory display with icons and truncation (default is true).
+- `prompt.section.directory.color`: hex color of the directory section text (default is "#000").
+- `prompt.section.directory.background`: hex background color of the directory section (default is "#FFF").
+- `prompt.section.directory.precedence`: sorting priority this section in the prompt (default is 1).

+#### Git Branch Section
+- `prompt.section.gitBranch.enable`: show the current git branch and commits ahead/behind (default is true).
+- `prompt.section.gitBranch.statusSummary`: show a summary of git status next to the branch name (default is true, automatically disabled if gitStatus is enabled).
+- `prompt.section.gitBranch.color`: hex color of the git branch section text (default is "#000").
+- `prompt.section.gitBranch.background`: hex background color of the git branch section (default is "#1497B8").
+- `prompt.section.gitBranch.precedence`: sorting priority this section in the prompt (default is 2).

+#### Git Status Section
+- `prompt.section.gitStatus.enable`: show detailed git status (modified/untracked files) (default is true).
+- `prompt.section.gitStatus.color`: hex color of the git status section text (default is "#000").
+- `prompt.section.gitStatus.background`: hex background color of the git status section (default is "#1481B8").
+- `prompt.section.gitStatus.precedence`: sorting priority this section in the prompt (default is 3).

+#### Timer Section
+- `prompt.section.timer.enable`: show command execution time and exit status (default is true).
+- `prompt.section.timer.success.color`: hex color when command succeeded (default is "#000").
+- `prompt.section.timer.success.background`: hex background color when command succeeded (default is "#14B879").
+- `prompt.section.timer.failure.color`: hex color when command failed (default is "#FFF").
+- `prompt.section.timer.failure.background`: hex background color when command failed (default is "#CD3131").
+- `prompt.section.timer.warning.color`: hex color when command was interrupted (default is "#000").
+- `prompt.section.timer.warning.background`: hex background color when command was interrupted (default is "#CCA633").
+- `prompt.section.timer.precedence`: sorting priority this section in the prompt (default is 4).

+#### Privilege Section
+- `prompt.section.privilege.enable`: show privilege symbol (# for root, $ for user) (default is true).
+- `prompt.section.privilege.color`: hex color of the privilege symbol (default is "#FFF").
+- `prompt.section.privilege.background`: hex background color of the privilege symbol (default is "#666").
+- `prompt.section.privilege.precedence`: sorting priority this section in the prompt (default is 5).

+### Prompt Icons
+- `prompt.icons.start`: icon to use at the start of the prompt (default is "").
+- `prompt.icons.end`: icon to use at the end of the prompt (default is "").
+- `prompt.icons.sep`: icon to use as separator between sections (default is "").

 ## Extra Functionality
 - cd accepts any number of `.`s after `..` to go up additional directories (e.g. `cd ...` goes up 2 directories, `cd ....` goes up 3, etc).